xerinox/tagr/README.md

 ```
 No automatic fallback occurs—adjust your flags and re-run.

-### Skips & Duplicates
-- Lines/entries with zero tags are skipped
-- Existing tags are not duplicated
 - Individual line errors do not abort the whole batch unless global parse fails

 ### Dry Run